 “I know only one thing: that I know nothing.”

 Socrates’ great paradox.

 I dwell on this as we float up here, hundreds of meters above the old city.
 The flow of Greek land all around us.
 The mountains, the water, the countryside, the towns, the people, their ways.
 Everything I have seen travelling through northern Greece.

 North Greece seems like the stage for the whole of the country to me.
 The stage and the backdrop of Greece.

-However, after all the time I’ve spent travelling around and with all that I’ve seen touring this land, I know that really, I’ve seen nothing.
+However, after all the time I’ve spent travelling around and with all that I’ve seen touring this land, I know only one thing really, that I’ve seen nothing.